-In one high profile case, Melissa Earll, a hearing-impaired woman, sued eBay for not accommodating adequately for her disabilities, as outlined in the Americans with Disabilities Act (ADA).
-She argued that when she applied to sell goods on eBay, the registration process required her to answer an automated phonecall that gave out the registration access code – which she could not hear.
+In one high-profile case, a hearing-impaired woman sued eBay for not adequately accommodating for her disabilities, as outlined in the Americans with Disabilities Act (ADA).
+She argued that when she applied to sell goods on eBay, the registration process required her to answer an automated phone call that gave out the registration access code – which she couldn’t hear.

-In her claim, she also argued that eBay operated as a storefront, and thus should be required to have accommodations for deaf customers, in accordance with the ADA.
-Representatives from eBay counter that their site is not a storefront, and thus ADA requirements do not apply.
-In a statement, eBay officials asserted that the internet is not a “place,” but instead a “means of remote communication.”
+In her claim, she also argued that eBay operated as a storefront, and should be required to have accommodations for deaf customers, in accordance with the ADA.
+Representatives from eBay countered that their site is not a storefront, and so ADA requirements do not apply.
+In a statement, eBay officials said that the Internet is not a “place,” but instead a “means of remote communication.”

 For many small businesses, a standard business owner’s policy (BOP) will cover most risks.
 This policy combines property coverage with general liability.
-If someone slips and falls while shopping at a store, the liability portion will help pay for medical expenses.
-If a heavy wind storm breaks a few windows, the property damage will be covered by insurance.
+If someone slips and falls while shopping in a store, the liability portion will help pay for medical expenses.
+If a heavy windstorm breaks a few windows, the property damage will be covered by insurance.

 An e-commerce business presents unique challenges that only e-commerce insurance can address.
 Two key areas that internet businesses should focus on include:

 Liability protection is always a must, but setting the right limits is the best way to get the most protection.
 A good place to start is analyzing your risk factors and business worth.
-If you’re a small business worth several million dollars, liability limits of $1 or 2 million may cover your needs.
+If you’re a small business worth several million dollars, liability limits of $1 or $2 million may cover your needs.
 On the other hand, a large e-commerce business with multiple branches could need more protection.

-If you’re unsure about the liability risks your business faces, it’s important to seek out professional help.
+If you’re unsure about the liability risks your business faces, it’s important to seek professional help.
 An attorney can help you understand your legal responsibilities, patent law, and even the ADA and other items that you might be curious about from a protection standpoint.
-Of course, insurance agents are also familiar with liability and can help advise you when it comes to finding a policy that will cover your risks.
+Of course, insurance agents are also very familiar with liability and can help advise you when it comes to finding a policy that will cover your risks.
 Just be sure to find a reputable insurer who understands the business you run.